Importance Of Health Care & Family Support During Postpartum Depression

 Research has found that family can play a significant role in helping women cope after childbirth and possibly in reducing postpartum depressive symptoms.

-- A 2023 meta-analysis determined that mothers who receive high family support had a lower risk of PPD.
+A 2024 systematic review determined that mothers who receive high social support from their families have a lower risk of depression.

-- Data analysis in a 2020 study into PPD in Nigeria determined that having an unsupportive partner made it three times more likely that a mother would develop PPD.
+Data analysis in a 2020 longitudinal study into PPD in Nigeria determined that having an unsupportive partner made it three times more likely that a mother would develop PPD.

 Who helps with postpartum depression?